 |💰 Best budget hotel:||B&B Boutique Tribeca|

-- 📌 Puerto Banus, best area to stay in Marbella for luxury holiday
+1. Old Town – best overall area to stay in Marbella for first-timers

 The Old Town has two historical quarters, Barrio Alto and Barrio Nuevo, which both still retain their original Moorish structure dating back to the Arab rule.

-The heart of Old Town is centered around a beautiful square known as the Plaza De Los Naranjos (Orange Square), where you’ll find the bust of King Juan Carlos the First at the center and some of the most historic buildings in the Costa Del Sol.
+The heart of Old Town is the beautiful Plaza De Los Naranjos (Orange Square), that is home to the bust of King Juan Carlos the First at the center and is surrounded by some of the most historic buildings in the Costa Del Sol, include:

-You have the Town Hall, which was constructed in the Renaissance style by Catholic monks in 1568.
-Then you have the mayor’s house, which merges Gothic, Mudejar, and Renaissance styles on its exterior walls and roof while being decorated with fresco murals throughout its interior.
+- the mayor’s house, with a mix of Gothic, Mudejar, and Renaissance styles on its exterior walls and roof while being decorated with fresco murals throughout its interior.

-You even have the Chapel Of Santiago.
-Believed to be older than the square itself, it is the oldest religious building in all of Old Town, thought to have been built in the 15th century.
+- the Chapel Of Santiago, the oldest religious building in all of Old Town, thought to have been built in the 15th century.
 Adjoining the chapel is a small 16th-century fountain.

-Among the most prominent is the 17th century Baroque Church Of Santa Maria De La Encarnación, located on Plaza De La Iglesia on the Calle Carmen.
-This St Mary’s Church was rebuilt in the Spanish Civil War.
+Within a short distance away from Orange Square lies the Church Of Santa Maria De La Encarnación (St Mary’s Church), the 17th century Baroque church.
+It was rebuilt in the Spanish Civil War.
 It faces part of the 10th-century city wall and overlooks a plaza with orange trees.

-There are also the Renaissance buildings like the Hospital Real De La Misericordia and the Hospital Bazán.
-Bazan’s Hospital was built in the 16th century and now houses the Museum Of Contemporary Spanish Engravings.
+There are also the Renaissance buildings like the Hospital Real De La Misericordia and the Hospital Bazán, which was built in the 16th century and now houses the Museum Of Contemporary Spanish Engravings.

 If you head to the Arroyo de las Represas Park, you will find Museo Bonsai Marbella with a collection of beautiful miniature trees and forests.

-Other interesting places to visit are the 16th-century chapel of San Juan de Dios, Holy Christ Square, small green Victory Square, and the 17th century Virgin Gornacin of Suffering on Remedios Street.
+Other interesting places in Old Town are the 16th-century chapel of San Juan de Dios, Holy Christ Square, Victory Square, and the 17th century Virgin Gornacin of Suffering on Remedios Street.

-There are plenty of hostels, hotels, and rental apartments that suit all budget travelers in Old Town.
-Meanwhile, those looking to stay in a boutique hotel will find some of the best options on the Costa Del Sol in Old Town.
+Old Town offers plenty of hotels, hostels, and apartments that suit all budget travelers.
+If you are looking to stay in a boutique hotel, you will find some of the best options on the Costa Del Sol in Old Town.